The point of it

 How to do it

 Specify your Folder to search and file-type(s).
-Choose a percentage of difference, then simply press "Search".
+Check the difference settings, then simply press "Search".
 Search will go through that folder and any sub-folders and will report any duplicates found.
 Note: it will take time, as it needs to compare each text file with all the others in those folders.
 The comparison checks the vocabulary used in each pair of texts.

 The highlighted line shows two text files within 4% difference in date and size and with contents which matched in word types and word token counts within 4%.
 Both from the same paper, 1st August 2011, 29 token differences.